wbreza/azd-azure-mcp/README.md

 ## Architecture & Flow (Sequence Diagram)

-The following sequence diagram illustrates the dynamic, on-demand nature of extension management and call dispatching:
+The following sequence diagram illustrates the three main flows in the dynamic, on-demand extension management and call dispatching model:

 ```mermaid
 sequenceDiagram